University of Florida Homepage

 The graduate program in social psychology is designed to provide students with a comprehensive background in the theoretical, empirical, and methodological foundations of basic and applied social psychology.
 The emphasis is on the development of research skills for eventual professional productivity.

-Beyond these departmental requirements, students in the Social Psychology Program are required to take at least three additional courses dealing with quantitative and methodological foundations.
+In addition, students are required to take a year-long graduate-level statistics sequence and at least two additional courses dealing with quantitative and methodological foundations.
 This requirement is designed to provide students with a strong methodological background that can be used throughout their research careers.
-Examples of types of courses that would fulfill this requirement include: research methods, program evaluation techniques, multivariate analysis of variance, regression, factor analysis, subjective measurement, and scaling.
-The specific courses that go toward meeting this requirement can be selected based in part on the student’s career objectives.
-In addition, students can select from a variety of advanced courses and seminars to provide the core for their specialization in social psychology.
-Graduate courses are available on such topics as social cognition; attitudes and attitude change; the self; impression management and self-presentation; stigma and prejudice; social psychology and health; the psychology of accountability; small group behavior; human conflict; and population psychology.
-Additional course work, inside and outside of psychology, is designed to facilitate the achievement of students’ unique goals and interests.
-Programs of study are jointly constructed by the student and the members of his or her committee.
+Examples of these types of courses include: research methods, program evaluation, multivariate analysis of variance, regression, factor analysis, subjective measurement, and scaling.
+The specific courses that go toward meeting this requirement can be based on the student’s career objectives.

-Course work provides a foundation of knowledge about the discipline.
+Research: Course work provides a foundation of knowledge about the discipline.
 However, the objective of advanced graduate work is to go beyond what is already known and to be on the cutting edge of knowledge in a discipline.
 As such, the student’s research apprenticeship occupies the dominant role in his or her training.
-Beginning in their first semester, students are expected to work closely with faculty on research.
-The apprenticeship process provides the opportunity for first-hand research involvement, the development of skills, the generation of joint projects, the writing and publication of research findings, and the completion of thesis and dissertation work.
+Beginning in their first semester, students are expected to work closely with faculty on research, and are encouraged to work with and attend meetings in multiple research labs.
+All students are expected to present on their first year research projects at the end of their first year, and each subsequent year.
+Students are also expected to share their work annually at regional (SSSP) and national conferences (SPSP) in the field.
+The apprenticeship process provides the opportunity for first-hand research involvement, the development of skills, the generation of joint projects, and the writing and publication of research findings.

 Graduate Courses